WPS/domainstorytelling.org/_articles/domain-message-flow-modeling.md

 Domain Storytelling combines a pictographic language with a workshop format.
 How much of the workshop’s collaborative potential can be applied to Domain Message Flow Modeling depends on the situation.
 Collaborating in workshops makes sense particularly if you want to design *to-be* architectures (with candidate bounded contexts).
 Documenting existing architecture (*as-is* modeling) could also work with less collaboration.

-Acknowledgement: I thank Nick Tune for reviewing a draft of this article.
+Acknowledgement: I thank Nick Tune for reviewing a draft of this article and Vaughn Vernon for suggesting icons.
 {: .notice--primary}